Join a Working Committee!

 We are experiencing cascading climate disasters with greater intensity and frequency which detrimentally impacts mental health and resilience.
 Our Disaster Committee was launched with the following priorities.
 1) Develop training for our members to become knowledgeable about the national disaster mental health system, the disaster continuum, and community-based recovery models.
 2) Develop ways to support our membership directly impacted by disaster events.
 3) Work with Regional Coordinators to engage and support local response efforts.

-Contact: Mary Lou Masco
+Contact: Mary Lou Masko

 Educators and School Counselors Support Committee